Sound Library: Heroes & Villains (Blastwave FX) Review

 Sound Quality Shines

-There isn’t a single sound that clips (that would be a sin), good head room, and everything has dimension.
+There isn’t a single sound that clips (that would be a sin), good headroom, and everything has dimension.
 When the explosions blow and the gunshots fire, I felt as if I were in the middle of the action.

 You can tell that a lot of time and attention was spent on the detail of each sound.
 I’ve heard libraries that have gone for twice as much that contained horrible bg noise within the fx.
 I don’t know, I just feel if you pay $200 for a sound library it should sound…. good?
-I shouldn’t have a to run NR plugins on any of them.
+I shouldn’t have to run NR plugins on any of them.
 They should be ready to go!

 What I Didn’t Like About The Library